 1. DIRECTOR QUALIFICATION STANDARDS

 1.01 Independence.
 A majority of the members of the Board of Directors must be independent directors as defined in the listing standards of the NASDAQ Global Select Market of the NASDAQ Stock Market LLC ("NASDAQ") and the corporate governance rules and regulations of the Securities and Exchange Commission (the “SEC”).
 In determining the independence of our directors, the Board has adopted independence standards that mirror the criteria specified by applicable laws and regulations of the SEC and NASDAQ listing standards, such that any relationship that does not violate any of those rules or standards is considered by the Board to be an immaterial relationship that does not impair director independence.

 1.02 Service on Other Boards.
 No non-employee member of the Board of Directors shall serve on the board of directors of more than four other public companies and no employee member of the Board of Directors shall serve on the board of directors of more than two other public companies; provided, however, that the foregoing limitation shall not apply if the Board determines that such simultaneous service does not impair the ability of such member to effectively serve on the Company’s Board.
-Directors are expected to advise the Chairman of the Board and the Chairman of the Governance and Sustainability Committee promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee of the board of directors of any public company of which such director is a member.
+Directors are expected to advise the Chair of the Board and the Chair of the Governance and Sustainability Committee promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee of the board of directors of any public company of which such director is a member.

 1.03 Prohibited Service.
 No director shall serve as a director, officer or employee of a competitor of the Company.

 1.04 Term Limits.
 Recognizing the value of continuity of directors who have experience with the Company, there are no limits on the number of terms for which a director may hold office.